7 Tips for Choosing Artificial Grass for Your Lawn

 5. Figure Out Your Budget

 There’s a pretty wide variety of options available when it comes to artificial grass.
-On average, artificial turf costs around $4,700, with a typical range of $2,800 to $6,700.
+On average, artificial grass costs around $4,700, with a typical range of $2,800 to $6,700.
 It’s a significant investment, and determining your budget in advance will help you pick the most appropriate type at a cost point that won’t break the bank.
+You’ll also need to consider the cost of hiring an artificial grass installer.

 6. Don’t Forget Maintenance

-With artificial grass, you usually get what you pay for when it comes to maintenance; the more you spend on the front end, the less you’ll have to pay for maintenance.
+With artificial grass, you get what you pay for when it comes to maintenance—the more you spend on the front end, the less you’ll have to pay for maintenance.
 However, other factors, such as weather and wear, can contribute to how much care you’ll need to do on your turf annually.
-In general, however, artificial grass requires less maintenance than regular grass.
+In general, however, artificial grass maintenance is much less intensive than regular grass maintenance.

 7. Check the Warranty

-All warranties are not created equal.
-Some will cover sun damage; others won’t; some offer more protection than others.
-As with all warranties, you should carefully go over the fine print to determine what is and is not covered before you buy your turf.
-Look for a warranty that specifies UV stability, which guards against fading; and fiber loss, which guarantees that the company will repair your turf if the fibers don’t stay intact.
-The fibers are critical to your lawn looking nice, so having that included in the warranty is a huge bonus.
+Not all warranties are created equal—some offer much more protection than others.
+As with all warranties, you should carefully review the fine print to determine what is and is not covered before buying your turf.
+Look for a warranty that specifies UV stability and fiber loss to guard against fading and ensure the company will repair your turf if the fibers don’t stay intact.
+The fibers are critical to your lawn's appearance, so having that included in the warranty is a huge bonus.

 Need professional help with your project?